aliriahi90/Machine-Learning-Classification-Regression-Twitter-Buzz/README.md

 Decide about a good evaluation strategy and justify your choice.
 Find best parameters for the following classification models: KNN classification, Logistic Regression, Linear Support Vector Machine, Kernelized Support Vector Machine, Decision Tree.
 Which model gives the best results?
-Deliverables:
-Submit IPython notebook.
-Use markdown to provide inline comments for this project.
-Rename notebook with your group number and submit only one notebook.
-Before submitting, make sure everything runs as expected.
-To check that, restart the kernel (in the menubar, select Kernel > Restart) and then run all cells (in the menubar, select Cell > Run All).
-Visualization encouraged.
-Questions regarding the project:
-We have created a discussion board under Projects folder on e-learning.
-Create threads over there and post your queries related to project there.
-There is a high possibility that your classmate has also faced the same problem and knows the solution.
-So this is an effort to encourage collaborative learning, reducing mails for frequently asked queries and also making all the information available to everyone.
-Please check existing threads for your query before creating a new one.
-It goes without saying that do not share your code or complete solutions there.
-We will also answer queries there.
-We will not be answering any project related queries through the mail.

 Buzz Prediction on Twitter
 Project Description: